-All parties of the Bank shall become shareholders only with the foreign exchange reserves provided with by their governments.
-Therefore the foreign exchange reserves of each country in Northeast Asia are a direct influencing factor determining the successful establishment of the Bank.
-The total foreign exchange reserves of all six countries in Northeast Asia reached USD2400billion by the end of July, 2006, during which China has exceeded Japan and become the country with highest foreign exchange reserve in the world since March 2006.
-At the end of July 2006, China's foreign exchange reserve reached USD941.1 billion.
-Japan is the second with USD871.9 billion.
-And the number of Russia and Korea are 265.6billion and 225.7 billion respectively.
+All parties of NEAB shall become shareholders only with the foreign exchange reserves provided with by their governments.
+Therefore the foreign exchange reserves of each country in Northeast Asia are a direct influencing factor determining the successful establishment of NEAB.
+The total foreign exchange reserves of all six countries in Northeast Asia reached USD2, 500 billion by the end of December, 2006, during which China exceeded Japan in the reserve amount in March, 2006 and becomes the No.1 country for its foreign exchange reserve.
+By the end of December, 2006, the total foreign exchange reserve in China reached USD1068.49 1billion, Japan reached to USD881 billion, Korea reached to USD238.882 billion, Russia reached to USD295.568 billion.

-The high reserve level and multi-currency structure will raise the Bank's credit rating, increase the international investors' confidence, and thus facilitate the financing capability of the Bank in international financial market so as to lower its financing cost and increase financing efficiency during future operation.
+The high reserve level and multi-currency structure will raise NEAB's credit rating, increase the international investors' confidence, and thus facilitate the financing capability of the Bank in international financial market so as to lower its financing cost and increase financing efficiency during future operation.

-2. The Framework Design of Northeast Asia Bank
+2. The Framework Design of NEAB

-There are mainly three key points in the framework design of the Bank: 1) The theoretical orientation of the Bank, including the nature of the Bank and its relationship with other multi-lateral financial institutions; 2) The capital arrangement, i.e. the total capital, subscription method and equity ratio; 3) Resource and operation of the fund.
+There are mainly three key points in the framework design of NEAB: 1) The theoretical orientation of NEAB, including its nature and its relationship with other multi-lateral financial institutions; 2) The capital arrangement, i.e. the total capital, subscription method and equity ratio; 3) Resource and operation of the fund.

-(i) The Theoretical Orientation of the Northeast Asia Bank
+(i) The Theoretical Orientation of NEAB

-1) The nature of the Bank
+1) The nature of NEAB

 If to take into account the actual financing needs in Northeast Asia and the experience from other multilateral international financial institutions, a policy-oriented bank is the best suitable choice.
-The Bank should be a sub-regional policy-oriented bank as well as a financial institution executing the long-term financing and investing plans for each government in the region whose capital is to be provided with by the government or the governmental financial institutions of each country in the region as its initiators and shareholders.
+NEAB should be a sub-regional policy-oriented bank as well as a financial institution executing the long-term financing and investing plans for each government in the region whose capital is to be provided with by the government or the governmental financial institutions of each country in the region as its initiators and shareholders.

 There are two following reasons: